maplant/my-website/articles/2024-12-13-Scheme-to-the-Spec-Part-I:-Concurrent-Cycle-Collection.md

 and the interfacing Rust code.
 In later articles we will discuss topics such as tail call optimizations, implementing continuations, and syntax transformers.
 Our final article will be implementing [on-stack replacement](https://www.graalvm.org/latest/graalvm-as-a-platform/language-implementation-framework/OnStackReplacement/) with LLVM.

-## Part I: Garbage Collected Smart Pointers with Concurrent Cycle Collection
+## Part I: Garbage Collected Smart Pointers via Concurrent Cycle Collection

 Ten years ago I wrote an article on how to implement a conservative garbage collector for C, and I got a lot of constructive criticism regarding the actual usefulness of the code presented.
-It only makes sense that on the ten-year anniversary publishing I should try to fix my error by writing a garbage collector that is precise, does not make assumptions, and (hopefully) actually works.
+It only makes sense that on the ten-year anniversary of publishing I should try to fix my error by writing a garbage collector that is precise, does not make assumptions, and (hopefully) actually works.